 Challenges to Healthful Eating

 The best way to build a healthful eating plan is to eat well-balanced meals and snacks each day and to enjoy a wide variety of foods.
-Eating at least 2 cups of fruits and 2½ cups of vegetables daily is a good start for healthful living.
-Remember: fresh, frozen and canned fruits and vegetables are all nutritious!
-Choose frozen and canned options without added sugar or salt.
+For most adults, eating at least 1 1/2 cups of fruits and 2½ cups of vegetables daily is a good start for healthful living.
+Remember: fresh, frozen, dried and canned fruits and vegetables are all nutritious!
+Choose frozen and canned options without added sugars or salt.

 Many health authorities recommend getting antioxidants from food instead of supplements, and research has not shown antioxidant supplements to be beneficial in preventing disease.
+In fact, in some cases antioxidant supplements have increased the risk of certain cancers.
 However, there may be circumstances that make healthful eating a challenge.
 Ask a registered dietitian nutritionist or your doctor whether you need a supplement.
 A registered dietitian nutritionist can evaluate your eating pattern and determine whether a supplement is right for you.